kyonides/hiddenchest_linux/README.md

 These depend on the SDL2 auxiliary libraries.
 For maximum RGSS compliance, build SDL2_image with png/jpg support, and SDL_sound with oggvorbis/wav/mp3 support.

 To run HiddenChest, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.
+Earlier versions of OpenGL will not be supported.

 ## Dependency kit